mapsync/paintsville-advisory2/site/content/post/boil-water-advisory.md

 ---
-title: Boil Water Advisory TEMPLATE
+title: Boil Water Advisory
 draft: true
 date: 2021-01-07T18:39:21.714Z
 description: "Boil Water Advisory "
 ---
 **BOIL WATER ADVISORY**

 Due to a line break, although no contamination has been confirmed, **Paintsville Utilities has voluntarily issued a boil water advisory for our customers in the following areas:**

+**ROBIN HILL ROAD AND ROBIN COURT IN PAINTSVILLE**

  This advisory is being issued as a precautionary measure and is in effect until further notice.